WebDevBooster/dozenal/README.md

 <a name="note1"></a>
-[1]: The checklist couldn't be used for dek and el because there's no decimal counterpart.
+[1]: The checklist couldn't be used for *dek* and *el* because there's no decimal counterpart.
 But if we assumed the guidelines as the checklist, then it would pass.
 And if we use *ten* and *eleven* as counterpart names, the dozenal names do pass the checklist.

 <a name="note2"></a>
-[2]: Footnote number two.
+[2]: The *sol* bit in *solreen* stands for "solitary".

 <a name="note3"></a>
-[3]: Footnote number 3.
+[3]: When using *eleven* as the counterpart to *solreen*, the checklist passes for all except word length.
+This is a soft fail.
+When using *twelve* as the counterpart to *twereen* for the checklist, we have a hard fail because *twelve* is just one syllable in pronunciation and *twereen* is two syllables.
+However, since we already have 2 short and snappy words in the form of *dek* and *el*, it feels like the right decision to accept this checklist fail for *solreen* and *twereen* in favor of regularity for the whole *-reen* group.